Randy J. Kozel

 SSRN: View

-Professor Kozel received his J.D., magna cum laude, from Harvard Law School, where he was the Articles Committee Chair of the Harvard Law Review.
-He served as a law clerk for Justice Anthony M. Kennedy at the U.S. Supreme Court, and for Judge Alex Kozinski at the U.S. Court of Appeals for the Ninth Circuit.
-He has also practiced as a litigator with a large law firm and as special counsel in a corporate legal department.
+Kozel received his J.D., magna cum laude, from Harvard Law School, where he was the Articles Committee Chair of the Harvard Law Review.
+He served as a law clerk for U.S. Supreme Court Justice Anthony M. Kennedy and for Judge Alex Kozinski at the U.S. Court of Appeals for the 9th Circuit.
+He has also practiced as a litigator with a large law firm and as Special Counsel to the General Counsel at General Electric Company.

 Courses Taught